cbib/DIMet/README.md

 | PEP        | Glucose_6P        | ... |
 | ...        | ...               | ... |

-  * The *genes or transcripts per pathway* file: the column names must be the names of the pathways.
-The values below each column correspond to the gene symbols present in each pathway.
-It is allowed that a same gene symbol appears in several pathways.
-The gene symbols must match with those appearing in the DEGs file.
-Only one file of this type is accepted

 | GLYCOLYSIS | PENTOSE_PHOSPHATE | ... |
 |------------|-------------------|-----|